sebald/melodrama/README.md

 Melodrama will ensure that your presentation is correctly rendered.
 You shouldn't have to edit anything.

+## Assets

+[`melodrama-scripts`](https://github.com/sebald/melodrama-scripts) requires you to specify an *entry* file.
+If you setup your presentation with Melodrama this will be `index.js` by default.
+In addition, the `assets` folder will be included also.

+If you want to change your *entry* just adjust the parameter in your *npm scripts*.
+If you want more folders to be included into our presentation, use the `--include` flag.
+It accepts a comma seperated list of folders.
+Note that if you use this flag, the `assets` folder is no longer included by default.

 ## Reporting issues

 *tl;dr; Please report any issue occuring during developing [here](https://github.com/sebald/melodrama-scripts/issues)!*